Superconducting order parameter in aperiodic binary systems: Results and discussions

-For the period-doubling QC, the formation of the $\beta$ site is never possible as found in the GFQC subclass-I family.
+For the period-doubling ABS, the formation of the $\beta$ site is never possible as found in the ABS-I family.
 At $t_{A}<t_{B}$, only $\alpha$ sites have the higher OP amplitudes as shown in Fig.~\ref{OI-TM-PD}(b) and Fig.~\ref{OI-fig-TM-PD}(b:i).
-When the period-doubling QC is subjected to the reverse parameter regime, i.e., $t_{A}>t_{B}$, the OP at all sites becomes very close to zero.
-Due to the formation of the $\beta$ sites, as well as $\gamma$-$\alpha$-$\gamma$ (present in the Fibonacci and Silver-mean QC too) or $\gamma$-$\alpha$-$\alpha$-$\alpha$-$\gamma$ (present in Bronze-mean and Nickel-mean QC too) cluster is never possible here.
-The OP profile and the corresponding schematic diagram for the period-doubling QC are depicted in Fig.~\ref{OI-TM-PD}(d) and Fig.~\ref{OI-fig-TM-PD}(b:ii), respectively.
-We denote the site types and show the OP amplitudes comparison in Table-\ref{table-OP2}.
-We find that the behavior of the average OP with temperature and thermodynamic behaviors for these non-Fibonacci QCs are close to the GFQCs, which we explicitly present in Appendix~\ref{AppendixB}.
+When the period-doubling ABS is subjected to the reverse parameter regime, i.e., $t_{A}>t_{B}$, the OP at all sites becomes very close to zero.
+Due to the formation of the $\beta$ sites, as well as $\gamma$-$\alpha$-$\gamma$ (present in the Fibonacci and Silver-mean QPS too) or $\gamma$-$\alpha$-$\alpha$-$\alpha$-$\gamma$ (present in Bronze-mean and Nickel-mean ABS too) cluster is never possible here.
+The OP profile and the corresponding schematic diagram for the period-doubling ABS are depicted in Fig.~\ref{OI-TM-PD}(d) and Fig.~\ref{OI-fig-TM-PD}(b:ii), respectively.
+We denote the site types and show the OP amplitudes comparison in Table-\ref{table-OP2}(see Appendix~\ref{Appendix_OPreal}).
+We find that the behavior of the average OP with temperature and thermodynamic behaviors for these members of ABS-III family are close to the ABS-I and ABS-II, which we explicitly present in Appendix~\ref{Appendix_ABSIII}.